nw-engineer/collectiontools/README.md

 # Collectiontools

-## This tool is a web scraping tool that retrieves only text from sites such as queries.
+## This tool is a web scraping tool that retrieves only text from sites such as FAQs.
 Suitable for collecting sites that generate a page for each inquiry.

 ### Operation check environment